Overview of The ERFP

 General Meetings are held throughout the year and the Annual General Meeting is held each April.
 Meetings are a key way for members to receive information either in person or through their Steward.

-The Union is governed by its Constitution.
+The Union is governed by OPSEU’s Constitution.
 This document outlines the rules and regulations supporting the Union structure.
-The Constitution adheres to our current Collective Agreement which sets forth the terms and conditions of employment for members within the Peel District School Board.

 Each fall, the Union acknowledges years of service and retirees at our Awards Banquet.
 This annual event allows members to meet and celebrate their achievements.